jmrnilsson/kata/README.md

 + Show the new version of __01_builtin_assert_test.py__
 + Show how to add a new Test Configuration.
 Press plus-sign and check all in folder and add --nocapture
++ Investigate 01_built_in whether it's running in the test.
+Show that it's not!
++ Show that's it's not showing in an obvious way in the default runner.

+    . venv/bin/activate; nosetests tests

++